techidaily/site-win11-tips/source/_posts/essential-fixes-to-stop-windows-10-blue-screens.md

  MitrandirLK/[Wikipedia](https://en.wikipedia.org/wiki/Blue%5Fscreen%5Fof%5Fdeath#/media/File:Bsodwindows10.png)

  The most important part is to note the stop code listed on the page, which will help you narrow your troubleshooting.
-If you miss the code initially, follow our[guide to retrieving stop codes in Windows 10](https://www.makeuseof.com/find-stop-codes-and-fix-windows-errors/) .
+If you miss the code initially, follow our [guide to retrieving stop codes in Windows 10](https://www.makeuseof.com/find-stop-codes-and-fix-windows-errors/) .

 ## 2\.
 Try Specific Troubleshooting for Your Blue Screen Error Code